GE to sell bulk of finance unit, return up to $90 billion to investors

 GE funded many of its loans and leases by borrowing money from bond markets.
 During the financial crisis it lost access to that funding, bringing it uncomfortably close to running out of cash.

-Lenders like GE Capital and CIT Group Inc, which cannot rely on bank deposits to fund their assets, have had to rethink the way they do business since the crisis.
+Lenders like GE Capital and CIT Group Inc (CIT.N), which cannot rely on bank deposits to fund their assets, have had to rethink the way they do business since the crisis.
 Many decided to either shed assets or become banks.

 GE Capital’s size and the potential risks in its lending portfolio made it subject to government regulation as a systemically important financial institution.
 GE said it would apply to escape that oversight in 2016 as it reduces the financial business' size.